Tariqabed/Projects-Tareq-AbdELRAZIk-/README.md

 For the machine learning project, I recommend using Google Colab, as I built it there, and all the necessary libraries are already installed.

+Note:

-Note: The dataset for the machine learning project is available on GitHub.
+1) The dataset for the machine learning project is available on GitHub.
+2) I droped a lot of the features because i have been asked to.

 Sudoku Solver :